Teaching Ratings¶

 [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

-Conclusion: Since the p-value is greater than 0.05, we cannot reject the null hypothesis as there is no evidence that being a native english speaker or a non-native english speaker affects the number of students assigned to an instructor.
+Answer: Since the p-value is greater than 0.05, we cannot reject the null hypothesis as there is no evidence that being a native english speaker or a non-native english speaker affects the number of students assigned.